(Updated, from the Archives)

 Tell me folks, if I am careful about conserving water am I eccentric or what?
 There are enough of those in the family without my joining their ranks, thank you.

-Just as his older brother’s reading habits in the loo, the younger wears slippers when he takes a bath.
+Just as his older brother’s reading habit of in the loo, the younger one has a quirk of his own.
+He wears slippers when he takes a bath.
 He had developed this habit fairly early – when he had been sever or eight.

 The other day when they were all here, he wouldn’t go for his bath because he couldn’t find his slippers.

 We told her the reason: to avoid stepping on any stray bit of hair!
-I cleaned the bathrooms meticulously, but his eagle eyes would spot a small strand somewhere and scream blue murder.
+Even if I cleaned the bathrooms meticulously, his eagle eyes would spot a small strand somewhere and he would scream blue murder.

 Once when he was younger, I teased him about his growing up to have a dozen kids — who shed hair all over his house.

-‘I will have TWO dozen kids, but they will all be bald!’ he had replied hotly much to our amusement.
-What an ingenious way to prevent the catastrophe of stepping on hair!
+‘I might have TWO dozen kids, but they will all be bald!’ he had replied hotly much to our amusement.
+What an ingenious way to prevent the eventuality of having to step on hair!

 By the way, can someone tell me if eccentricity is hereditary?
 I have undoubtedly inherited the paranoia about running out of water, from my father.
 He would wake up at 4 AM in the morning and draw water from the well in the backyard in our village home and fill up all the tubs and buckets!
 The moment one bucket would be empty, he would fill it up.
 When one or more of us was visiting, he would fill up every container he could find, much to the exasperation of mother.
 Oh appa, I wish you had not given that gene to me!

-The daughter complained that her husband, the older brat did the same thing. apparently he sometimes goes as far as the train station before retracing his steps!
-He has clearly inherited his father’s habit, hasn’t he?
+The daughter complained that her husband, the older brat did the same thing. apparently he sometimes goes as far as the tube station before retracing his steps!
+He has clearly inherited his father’s habit, wouldn’t you say?